Caddie (film): Production

 The original autobiography was published in 1953.
 The real-life barmaid, Catherine Edmonds, got to know Dymphna Cusack while she was writing Come in Spinner and Cusack helped the book get published.

 The budget was raised from the Australian Film Development Corporation, the Australian Women's Weekly, the Nine Network, the Secretariat for International Woman's Year, and Roadshow.
 Shooting began in late 1975.
+The film was made at the height of fame of Jack Thompson.

 Parts of the movie were filmed in and around Balmain with a number of scenes at the Kent Hotel (which later became Caddies Restaurant) and the Sir William Wallace Hotel.
 Other scenes were filmed in Cameron Street, Edgecliff.
 Studio shots were taken at the Cinesound Studios in Rozelle.
 The writer and producer had both made films about early Australian cinema and were able to draw on this knowledge to help recreate Depression-era Sydney.

 The motion picture soundtrack by Patrick Flynn was produced for release on CD by Philip Powers from the original analog tapes by 1M1 Records.

 Awards

 Helen Morse's performance was awarded with the Australian Film Institute's Best Actress award in 1976.

 Other AFI wins went for Best Actor in a Supporting Role (Drew Forsythe) and Best Actress in a Supporting Role (Melissa Jaffer and Jacki Weaver).

 Australian Cinematographers Society awarded Peter James the Cinematographer of the Year award in 1977.

 San Sebastián International Film Festival gave the Best Actress award to Helen Morse and the Special Prize of the Jury to Donald Crombie.